LittlePetunia/ece1724-anime-goods-e-commerce-backend/Final Report.md

 These lessons collectively contributed to a more professional and resilient final product, equipping us with patterns, tools and processes that we will carry forward into future full‑stack projects.

-###

 ### Concluding Remarks

 The project has successfully delivered a dedicated and professional anime goods e-commerce platform.
 Our final product not only meets the course requirements but also delivers a robust, scalable, and user-friendly solution that addresses a key market need.
-The hands-on experience with a full-stack development process—from planning and architecture design to testing and deployment—has significantly enhanced our technical and collaborative skills.
+The hands-on experience with a full-stack development process, from planning and architecture design to testing, has significantly enhanced our technical and collaborative skills.

 We would like to extend our gratitude to our instructors and TAs for their support and guidance throughout the project lifecycle.
 For some members of our team, this was the very first time in our lives that we had fully engaged with web development.
 At the beginning, we had no concept of HTTP requests, API design, or database structures, but now we can collaborate efficiently and build integrated frontend-backend systems.
 This four-month learning journey greatly broadened our engineering perspective and laid a solid foundation for our technical skill set.
 Especially starting from scratch, the course’s structured phases—including design documentation, project proposal, midterm presentation, and final submission—gradually immersed us in real-world development scenarios, helping us grow rapidly through constant trial and error.